XanaduAI/strawberryfields/doc/introduction/introduction.rst

 -----------

-Follow the `installation <../_static/install.html>`_ page to get Strawberry Fields up and running, then have a look at our quickstart guides, or jump over to the :doc:`tutorials <demonstrations>` to see what you can do with Strawberry Fields.
+Follow the `installation <../_static/install.html>`_ page to get Strawberry Fields up and running, then have a look at our quickstart guides.

 Users interested in applications of photonic quantum computers should check out the :doc:`applications` pages.
 Those wanting to dig deeper into the design